Cascading Failures in Interdependent Systems: Impact of Degree Variability and Dependence: Introduction

 We model the (inter-)dependence among agents with the help of what is known in the literature as a {\em degree-based} model or {\em Chung-Lu} model~\cite{ChungLu}.
 A similar model is used in many existing studies, e.g., \cite{Brummitt2012, Buldyrev2010, La_TON, Watts2002, Zhuang2016}.
 In order to capture different manners in which failures can spread both within various CSes and between CSes, we model the dynamics of failure propagation using a {\em multi-type branching process} with the assumption that there are no cycles in the set of failed agents in a local neighborhood.

-We call other agents which an agent can influence and cause failures of its {\em (dependence) neighbors}, and model the number of neighbors that an agent has in each CS, using a {\em random degree vector}.
+We call other agents which an agent can influence and cause to fail its {\em (dependence) neighbors}, and model the number of neighbors that an agent has in each CS, using a {\em random degree vector}.
 The $j$-th element in the degree vector of an agent belonging to the $i$-th CS ($i \neq j$) is the number of agents in the $j$-th CS which are dependent on the CS $i$ agent.

 Given fixed distributions of degree vectors for agents in different CSes, the tools from multi-type branching process theory are employed to estimate the probability that a random initial failure in the $i$-th CS will give rise to cascading failures, affecting a large number of agents across the system.
 Since this probability of suffering an epidemic of failures depends on which CS suffers the initial failure, it also tells us which CSes are more vulnerable to random failures than others.